Days of Commuting to Soga — Chiba is the Original Landscape of My Music

 | Official Website | studiopenta.jp |

-The Chiba location of Studio Penta, which operates 12 studios primarily in Tokyo.
-With approximately 1 minute walk from Chiba Station East Exit, the access is exceptional.
-It offers the same quality equipment and facilities as Tokyo Penta locations while charging more reasonable rates than central Tokyo.
-With two Penta locations in Chiba City (Chiba Station Front and Chiba II), you can switch between them based on availability.
+Studio Penta's Chiba location, expanding mainly in the Tokyo area with 12 studios.
+Exceptional access of approximately 1 minute walk from Chiba Station East Exit is its greatest appeal.
+It features the same quality equipment and facilities as Studio Penta locations throughout Tokyo, while pricing is more reasonable than the city center.
+With two Studio Penta locations in Chiba City (the Chiba Station Front store and Chiba II), you can switch depending on availability.

 | Item | Details |